-UTDT requires that all exchange students are covered by a health insurance that includes medical diagnosis and treatment, preventive medicine, hospitalization, surgery and transplants, dental care, first aid and transportation to a hospital or clinic, medical equipment and appliances, treatment of chronic diseases, paramedical services and repatriation of mortal remains.
+UTDT requires that all exchange students are covered by a health insurance that includes medical diagnosis and treatment, preventive medicine, hospitalization, surgery and transplants, mental health treatment, dental care, first aid and transportation to a hospital or clinic, medical equipment and appliances, treatment of chronic diseases, paramedical services, medical evacuation and repatriation of mortal remains.